noebernigaud/TankGame/README.md

 - Sounds (fire bullets, bullet's bounce, bullet explosion, tank explosion, put mine, applause).
 - Implement different types of enemies (green tanks are immobile, red tanks are mobile, blue tanks are fast and have a shorter reloading time).
 - Implements different levels.
+- Inputs below the canvas to adjust the speed and reloading time of the played tank.

 **IMPORTANTE NOTE**